webdev-arthur/HostName-Hunter/README.md

 # HostHunter - JavaScript (Node.js) Version

-This is the **HostHunter** tool, a reverse DNS lookup tool.
-It allows users to perform DNS lookups on individual IP addresses and retrieve hostname information.
+**HostHunter** is a reverse DNS lookup tool for performing efficient DNS lookups on individual IP addresses to retrieve hostname information.

 ## Purpose

 The purpose of providing HostName Hunter in multiple languages is to offer flexibility and compatibility across various platforms.
-Whether you prefer the JavaScript/Node.js ecosystem or the Python environment, you can use HostName Hunter to perform efficient DNS lookups for individual IP addresses.
+Whether you prefer the JavaScript/Node.js ecosystem or Python environment, you can use HostName Hunter for efficient DNS lookups.

 ## Functionality Overview

-HostName Hunter is designed to:
+HostName Hunter allows you to:
-1. Perform reverse DNS lookups for a list of individual IP addresses (CIDR ranges are not supported).
+1. Perform reverse DNS lookups for individual IP addresses (CIDR ranges are not supported).
-2. Accept IP input directly from the command line or via a file.
+2. Accept IP input from the command line or via a file.
-3. Output results in a structured table format with color-coded status (success or failure).
+3. Display results in a structured table with color-coded status (success or failure).
-4. Support CSV output if specified.
+4. Optionally save results in various formats: CSV, JSON, HTML, or XML.

-Refer to the specific README files within the `JS-Script` and `Python-Script` folders for detailed installation and usage instructions for each language.
+Refer to the specific README files within the `JS-Script` and `Python-Script` folders for installation and usage instructions for each language version.

 ## Features

 - **Reverse DNS Lookup**: Provides hostname information for each IP address.
-- **Flexible Input**: Accepts IP addresses from the command line or from a file.
+- **Flexible Input**: Accepts IPs from the command line or from a file.
-- **Formatted Output**: Displays results in a structured table format with color-coded status.
+- **Formatted Output**: Displays results in a structured table with color-coded status.
-- **CSV Output**: Optionally save results to a CSV file.
+- **Export Options**: Save results in multiple formats including CSV, JSON, HTML, or XML.

 ## Installation

 To use HostHunter in JavaScript, you need [Node.js](https://nodejs.org/) installed.

-1. Navigate to the `JS-Script` folder:
+1. Clone the repository and navigate to the project’s directory:
     ```bash
-    cd JS-Script
+    cd HostName-Hunter
     ```

 2. Install dependencies: